armory/documentation/_release_notes/armoryspinnaker_v1.13.7.md

 unable to read client-key /opt/spinnaker/certs/spinnaker.key for spinnaker due to open /opt/spinnaker/certs/spinnaker.key: permission denied
 ```

-Workaround:
+Workaround for this release:
-A solution will be provided in a future release.
-The work around for now is changing the ownership of the file in the running container.
+The work around for this version is to change the ownership of the file in the running container.
 Here's an example for setting the permissions to `spinnaker` (uid 100, gid 65533).
 We're running this on the ec2 host, but the uid and gid carries over.
 ```bash
 chown 100:65533 /opt/spinnaker/certs/spinnaker.key